 Tuesday.

-• Head off to Jeddah, reach Jeddah corniche before 5pm as any later, there may be no parking lots and a huge traffic jam to enter after, with blocked roads.
-It is a pain to enter the corniche and it is only possible to do it from the north as there may be races in the vicinity.
+• Head off to Jeddah, reach Jeddah corniche before 5pm as any later, there may be no parking lots and a huge traffic jam to enter after, with certain roads blocked.
+I had to circle the area three times before I found the entry point to the corniche, and it is only possible to do so from the north as there may be races in the vicinity.
 Spend the evening at Jeddah corniche walking northwards towards Al Rahmah mosque, and southwards towards to Jeddah sign.

-• Back to the carpark and head to King Fahd’s fountain, which I think was not operational when I was there.
+• Back to the carpark and head to King Fahd’s fountain, which was not operational when I was there on 26 Dec 2025.
+The fountain is the tallest fountain in the world, shooting water to 260m, outdoing earlier builds like the Jet d’eau in Geneva.

-• Then there’s Prince Mohammad bin Abdulaziz Street which is Jeddah’s Beverly hills but with much faster traffic.
+• Then there’s Prince Mohammad bin Abdulaziz Street which is Jeddah’s potential to be Beverly hills but with much faster traffic.

 Wednesday.

-• Go to Al TayBat International City Museum of Science and Information, this museum is a mish-mash of eclectic collections.
-The section on the Kasbah was interesting for me as used the silk drapes were exhibited there.
+• Go to Al TayBat International City Museum of Science and Information.
+This museum is a mish-mash of eclectic collections.
+The section on the Kaaba was interesting for me as used the silk drapes were exhibited there.
 One could spend a good whole day there but be aware they close between 1pm to 5pm.
-If you choose to stay to complete all 4 floors which I did, take lunch during this time and take outside pictures of AL Taybat, then continue from 5pm to 9pm, they start shutting down and switching off the lights 15mins before close time.
+If you choose to complete all 4 floors like I did, take lunch and outside pictures of AL Taybat.
+Then, continue from 5pm to 9pm, they start shutting down and switching off the lights 15mins before close time.

-• Head to any large hypermarket to see if Zam Zam water is for sale, try the Zam Zam water, head to Al Balad to observe the nightlife.
-The Bayt Nassif Musuem was closed when I there for renovations.
+• Head to any large hypermarket to see if Zam Zam water is for sale.
+Try the Zam Zam water, then head to Al Balad to observe the nightlife.
+The Bayt Nassif Musuem was also closed when I was there on 27 Dec 2025, for renovations.

 Thursday.